 Père-Lachaise is the largest cemetery in Paris, and is also the first “garden cemetery,” making it very picturesque and serene, filled with large trees and greenery.
 Although it looks much older, Père-Lachaise only opened in 1804.

-Surprisingly, it wasn’t a very popular spot to be buried at first.
-Back then, it was thought to be too far from the city, so the location wasn’t very desirable.
+Surprisingly, this cemetery wasn’t a very popular spot for people to be buried in at first.
+Back then, it was too far from the city, so the location wasn’t very desirable.
 So the administrators began a marketing campaign.
 This consisted of moving the remains of Moliere and Jean de La Fontaine to Père-Lachaise cemetery later that same year.
-Although this helped a bit, the popularity and appeal of being buried in Père-Lachaise didn’t really take off until after 1817.
+Although this helped a bit, Père-Lachaise didn’t become a popular burial place until after 1817.
 This was the year when the supposed remains of famous lovers Pierre Abelard and Heloise d’Argenteuil were transferred here.
-Having the remains of a few famous local artists and poets did the trick; suddenly people were “dying” to be buried here.
+Having the remains of a few famous local artists and poets did the trick.
+Suddenly people were “dying” to be buried here.
 Thank you, I’ll be here all night!

-Of course, one of the most famous people to be buried here was Jim Morrison.
-But there are many others as well.
+Of course, Jim Morrison is one of the most famous celebrities buried at Père-Lachaise.
+But there are many other famous personalities here as well.
 So many, in fact, that there is a list at the entrance with a map of the cemetery:

 As you can see, the list is extensive: Maria Callas, Auguste Comte, Marcel Proust, Camille Pissarro, and so forth.
 We only had a few short hours to explore, so we chose a handful of graves that we wanted to see.
 We started with an obvious choice: Oscar Wilde.

 You may be able to see the reflection of a maintenance vehicle in the protective glass.
 It was here to scrub off all the lipstick kisses left by adoring fans.
 There were even smooch marks on the lips of the sculpture: